bryangoodrich/coursera-meta-backend/Capstone/README.md

 * Are the menu and table booking APIs implemented?

 I don't think we really tested the booking APIs in this course compared to the Full Stack course (and they're implemented differently).
 Nevertheless, see my `test.http` file in the restaurant application.
 Ensure your Visual Studio Code has the REST Client extension installed.
 You can simply click the "send request" button above each command to interact with the API.

+Note, I did add a simple user test of the bookings API.
+Note, all endpoints do not have trailing slashes, per the requirements taught in the classes that APIs should not have them (so if you see an error, make sure you remove trailing slashes!).

 In any case, you can also go to http://127.0.0.1:8000/restaurant/menu to see the running endpoint in the browsable interface.